 Q: What was it like the first time you met your Little?
 How have you and your Little gotten to know each other?
 What do you like to do together?

 A: I expected my Little to be shy and timid, but was met with the complete opposite!
 Faith chatted my ear off while we ate Dairy Queen ice cream.
-We've gotten to know each other by spending time together that requires conversation and collaboration.
-We enjoy working on crafts, baking, and have even gone fishing!
+We’ve gotten to know each other by spending time together that requires conversation and collaboration.
+We enjoy working on crafts, and baking, and have even gone fishing!

 Q: How has navigating the COVID-19 pandemic together been for you and your Little?
 What have you done to stay in touch and connected?